cerse/cerse.github.io/CerseMeetingHandBook.md

 ### Timeline

 At the third CERSE meeting it was thought that having a bimonthly meeting might work best.
 This section attempts to give a suggested timeline on how to proceed.
-We are going to start from an assumption that the venue for the next CERCE meeting is decided on or soon after one of these meetings.
+We are going to start from an assumption that the venue for the next CERSE meeting is decided on or soon after one of these meetings.